xavier-orcutt/chinle-primarycare-scheduler/README.md

 The schedule dataframe can be converted to an HTML calendar for easy viewing using a separate function (see `utils/calendar_formatter.py`).

+**Example Calendar Week:**

 ![Example Calendar Week](docs/images/calendar_example_fp.png)

-*Example: One week view of the generated HTML calendar for Family Practice showing morning and afternoon clinic assignments, inpatient provider (IP), and leave requests (LR).*
+*One week view of the generated HTML calendar for Family Practice showing morning and afternoon clinic assignments, inpatient provider (IP), and leave requests (LR).*

 ### Solution Status